arquivo/seed-processing/README.md

 <pre>
 -f or --file        --> Localization of the file
--l or --lines       --> Number of lines in each temporary file
+-b or --bin         --> Localization of the binary file of firefox -p or --path        --> Localization of the geckodriver file of firefox -l or --lines       --> Number of lines in each temporary file
 </pre>